Marques Colston: 2008 season

 On July 23, 2008, Colston signed a three-year contract extension with the Saints through the 2011 season.
 In 2008, Colston suffered a broken thumb after a hit by Ronde Barber on a quick slant pass in the Saints' Week 1 victory over the Tampa Bay Buccaneers.
 This sidelined Colston for four weeks and Lance Moore moved up into the starting receiver position.
 In Week 10, he recorded a season-high 140 receiving yards on seven receptions against the Atlanta Falcons.
 A few weeks later, he recorded a 70-yard touchdown catch against the Green Bay Packers as the Saints won the game 51–29 in Week 12.
 In Week 16, against the Detroit Lions, he recorded his only multi-touchdown game of the season in the 42–7 victory.
 Colston finished the season with 47 receptions for 760 receiving yards and five receiving touchdowns.

 2009 season – Super Bowl XLIV

 Colston found the endzone twice in Week 2 against the Philadelphia Eagles in the 48–22 victory.
 During a Week 6 game against the New York Giants in a battle of undefeated teams, Colston caught eight receptions for 166 yards, as the Saints defeated the Giants 48–27.
 Overall, Colston finished the 2009 regular season with 70 receptions for 1,074 receiving yards and nine receiving touchdowns.

 The Saints finished with a 13–3 record and earned the #1-seed for the NFC playoffs.
-In the Divisional Round against the Arizona Cardinals, Colston had six receptions for 83 receiving yards and his first postseason touchdown in the 45–14 victory.
+In the Divisional Round against the Arizona Cardinals, Colston had six receptions for 83 receiving yards and a touchdown in the 45–14 victory.
 Colston started for the Saints in Super Bowl XLIV.
 He contributed to the Saints' 31–17 victory with seven receptions for 83 yards against the Indianapolis Colts.